CigarsSmoker/Clone/How-to-block-1st-party-scripts-everywhere-by-default.md

 ![a](https://user-images.githubusercontent.com/585534/33189093-9d7f32ac-d06d-11e7-9b54-728b7cb048f1.png)

-At this poin, all 1st-party scripts are blocked everywhere.
+At this point, all scripts, including 1st-party ones, are blocked everywhere.
 On the site where you created the rule:

 ![a](https://user-images.githubusercontent.com/585534/33189108-bf860420-d06d-11e7-8617-08f7b9e2b96f.png)